 Kim Joo-hyuk, 46, dies in car accident

-Actor Kim Joo-hyuk of “Confidential Assignment” (2017) died in a car accident Monday afternoon, according to police and fire officials.
+Actor Kim Joo-hyuk of the film “Confidential Assignment” (2017) died in a car accident Monday afternoon, according to police and fire officials.

 According to an exclusive report from MBN on Monday, the 46-year-old actor’s vehicle tipped over and caught on fire in Samseong-dong, southern Seoul, at around 4 p.m.
-Though Kim sent to a hospital near Konkuk University soon after the accident, the actor didn’t make it.
+Kim was sent to Konkuk University Medical Center soon after the accident.

 Police began investigating the cause of the car accident Monday evening.